 detailing relationships between macrofurs and their puny lovers.
 The lad said that

 he'd been inspired by me.
 I'm touched!
-Now I'm going to have to inspire him more!
+UPDATE: It is our sad duty to report that

 American Kaiju: The home page of the jaw-droppingly talented Todd Tennant.
 He is a comic artist with a love of daikaiju that rivals even Rogue's.
 Swing by and check out his creature King Komodo, whose crushingly delightful antics have been published in Scary Monsters Magazine.